ELKAMINA/42_irc/README.md

   UNIX domain sockets know that they’re executing on the same system, so they can avoid some checks and operations (like routing); which makes them faster and lighter than IP sockets.
 So if you plan to communicate with processes on the same host, this is a better option than IP sockets.
   As per Nils Toedtmann's comment: UNIX domain sockets are subject to file system permissions, while TCP sockets can be controlled only on the packet filter level.

+** Socket Communiation Domain :

+Sockets that share common communication properties, such as naming conventions and protocol address formats, are grouped into communication domains.
+A communication domain is sometimes referred to as name or address space.

+The communication domain includes the following:
+- Rules for manipulating and interpreting names
+- Collection of related address formats that comprise an address family
+- Set of protocols, called the protocol family

+Communication domains also consist of two categories, socket types and descriptors.
+Socket types include stream, datagram, sequenced packet, raw, and connection-oriented datagram.

 # Issues

 1. Bind results in a permission denied when using port 81